truecharts/website/src/content/docs/SCALE/guides/backup-restore.md

 PVC data can be easily backed-up to S3 storage by using our integrated `VolSync` support.

-For each App, Destination (automatic restore) *must* set on creation of the App by doing the following:
+For each individual App, Destination (automatic restore) *must* set on creation of the App by doing the following:

 - Add `VolSync` to each persistence object you want synced
 - Add the name you gave to the S3 credentials under the `credentials` section of VolumeSnapshots